Becoming an Artist for Free

 Alongside the recommendation to use pencil/paper is the obvious alternatives.
 If you don't have many pencils or don't enjoy them as much, consider crayons, markers, pens, etc. If you don't have good blank sketch paper, you can use sticky notes, binder paper, graph paper, whiteboards with dry-erase markers, or maybe even cardboard!

 ...Honestly though, pencil/paper isn't that expensive and you should be able to buy good ones for pretty cheap.
+You really don't even need to buy a notebook (which often tend to be considerably higher priced), since there are many easy ways to organize loose pieces of paper.

 Oh!
 Important unrelated note: no matter which medium you choose, make sure to always sign your drawings with a date, ESPECIALLY if you're starting out.
 Future you will thank you.